 - Lubero hospital: paediatric/nutrition care and treatment of sexual and gender-based violence.

 - Bambu-Kiribizi: Two teams support local emergency room and paediatric and malnutrition in-patient departments, plus care and treatment of sexual and gender-based violence.

 - Rutshuru hospital: MSF withdrew from the hospital at the end of 2017.
 However, in light of the volatile conditions in the region, we have returned to support emergency room, emergency surgery and paediatric nutrition programmes.

 - Goma: HIV programme supporting four medical centres (including access to antiretroviral treatment).

 So far, 18 health zones in North Kivu and Ituri provinces have reported confirmed or probable cases of Ebola.
 They are:

-During the almost six months since the start of this epidemic, the outbreak’s epicentre has moved a few times, initially from the town of Mangina to the much bigger city of Beni, where the number of confirmed cases has recently dwindled.
+During the six months since the start of this epidemic, the outbreak’s epicentre has moved a few times, initially from the town of Mangina to the much bigger city of Beni, where the number of confirmed cases has recently dwindled.
 New hotspots and the number of confirmed cases are increasing in Butembo, particularly the commune of Katwa and in rural areas such as Kalenguta or Kyondo.

 Elections impact Ebola treatment